 Based in Brighton, Sinnis Motorcycles can take credit for disrupting the 125cc market by initially offering the RetroStar and TrackStar.
 The Brighton based marque has since updated its range to include the Sinnis Scrambler 125 in addition to the recently launched Hoodlum 125cc [bobber], along with the Sinnis 125 Café Racer.

 Sinnis was arguably at the forefront, of utilising small robust Japanese-derived engines built in China and then adding higher quality components, to create unique classic-inspired machines.
 Additional, they’re one of the few brands to cater to the 125cc cruiser market

 Sinnis Hoodlum 125 [Bobber]

-Which Retro 125cc Motorcycle Would Be Your Choice?
+Which of the Retro 125cc Bikes Would Be Your Choice?

-In the meantime, which retro 125cc motorbike would you go for?
+In the meantime, which retro 125cc bike would you go for?